ogorbacheva/codeblocks-prettifier/README.md

 There are the following scripts in this repository:

-- **beautify-js-code.js** — Formats all codeblocks in dita files.
+- **beautify-js-code.js** — Formats all the codeblocks in dita files.
-- **code-analizer.js** - Validates js-examples.
+- **code-analizer.js** - Validates the js-examples.

-You can use these scripts only in console.
-The [npm](https://nodejs.org/en/download/package-manager/) packager manager is required.
+You can use these scripts only in console. **The [npm](https://nodejs.org/en/download/package-manager/) packager manager is required.**

 Note: Only codeblocks with russian comments are supported.
-If examples in codeblocks have comments in english, the correct work of this module is not guaranteed.
+If the examples in codeblocks have english comments, the correct work of this module is not guaranteed.

 # How it works